3vot/clay/readme.md

-# Clay is an innovation on how we build Salesforce Apps using Javascript
+## Clay is an innovation on how we build Salesforce Apps using Javascript

-When I imagined Clay, I taught of how the perfect developer experience should be.
-Let us know how close we got...
+**When I imagined Clay, I taught of how the perfect developer experience should be.**
-@rodriguezartav
+Let us know how close we got @rodriguezartav

 * Finally!
 A Development Server to build Visualforce Apps from your own computer.
 * Finally!!
 Simply Upload apps and assets as Static Resource, painless and wonderfull; No need to think.